R Designs & Ingredients

 When you mix an oil or fat with a strong alkali (salt/lye), the result is called 'saponification' which means 'soap making.'
 Contrary to popular belief, lye is not present in the final production of soap, instead it produces the soap and glycerin, which is a natural moisturizer of the skin that is mostly removed from commercial soaps.
 This process is called "Cold Processing."

-Many of our soaps are made by this 'cold process' with all natural ingredients of essential oils, some flowers, poppy seeds, sea salt, activated charcoal, oatmeal and natural fragrances from plants and flowers.
+Most our soaps are made by this 'cold process' with all natural ingredients of essential oils, some flowers, poppy seeds, sea salt, activated charcoal, turmeric, oatmeal and natural fragrances from plants and flowers.

 Hot Process: This technique to make soap is usually done with a slow cooker or crock pot.
-We utilize this technique for creating many of our soap designs that cannot be achieved by utilizing the 'cold processing' method usually is done with a stick blender.
-This processing technique allows for less curing time and gives the soaps a more 'rustic' finish depending on the certain ingredients that we choose to place in our recipe.
+We utilize this technique for creating some of our vintage looking soap designs that cannot be achieved by utilizing the 'cold processing' method, that is usually done with a stick blender.
+This processing technique allows for less curing time and gives the soaps a more 'rustic' finish depending on certain ingredients that we choose to place in our recipe.

 Melt & Pour Process: Some of our soaps are made from manufactured soap base already prepared with glycerin, goats milk, shea butter and/or oatmeal.
 We then add fragrance oil or essential fragrance oils to the 'melt & pour' soap base.
 This process is quicker, allowing us to prepare large quantities of soaps in a very short amount of time.
 After designing the soaps, it only takes hours to cure/dry and can be wrapped and prepared for our Random Acts of Kindness or Online Fundraising Shop.